-Stamford is one of Lincolnshire’s loveliest towns.
-With stunningly beautiful Georgian architecture and over 600 listed buildings made from mellow limestone, Stamford is a true gem.
 Described by Sir Walter Scott (of Ivanhoe fame) as ‘the finest stone town in England’, we guarantee that you will be as charmed by Stamford as he was!
-In 1967, Stamford became the very first designated conservation area in England and Wales.
+In 1967, the town became the very first designated conservation area in England and Wales.

-It is no wonder then that Stamford is a popular location for filming period dramas.
-George Elliot’s Middlemarch, the 2004 film version of Jane Austen’s Pride and Prejudice, (with Kiera Knightley and Dame Judi Dench), and The Da Vinci Code were all filmed in and around Stamford.
+It is no wonder, then, that Stamford is a popular location for filming period dramas.
+George Elliot’s Middlemarch, the 2004 film version of Jane Austen’s Pride and Prejudice, (with Kiera Knightley and Dame Judi Dench) and The Da Vinci Code were filmed in and around the town.

-Stamford Arts Centre is housed in what used to be the Stamford Assembly Rooms, dating back to 1727.
-This lovely building was used as a set both for the BBC’s production of Middlemarch and, in 2004, for Pride and Prejudice.
-Today it is an arts centre, theatre, cinema and exhibition hall.
-It also hosts workshops and has a cafe.
-For more information, please click here: Stamford Arts Centre
+Housed in what used to be the Assembly Rooms and dating back to 1727, this lovely building was used as a set both for the BBC’s production of Middlemarch and, in 2004, for Pride and Prejudice.
+Today, it is an arts centre, theatre, cinema and exhibition hall.
+It also hosts workshops and has a café.

-Stamford Meadows is communal parkland in the centre of Stamford, with the River Welland running alongside.
-It is a lovely place to have a picnic or simply a walk alongside the river.
+A communal parkland in the centre of Stamford with the River Welland running alongside.
+Stamford has a reputation as one of the most picturesque places to visit in Lincolnshire and this park is testament to that.
+It is simply a lovely place to have a picnic or take a walk alongside the river.

-Mid-Lent Fair: one of England’s largest street fairs dating back nearly a thousand years, arrives in Stamford the day after Mothering Sunday for 5 days.
+Mid-Lent Fair: One of England’s largest street fairs dating back nearly a thousand years.
+The fair arrives in Stamford the day after Mothering Sunday for five days.

 Stamford Shakespeare Season: Shakespeare comes to Stamford between June and August in this annual event.
-A fantastic evening of entertainment in an enchanted outdoor theatre.
+It is a fantastic evening of entertainment in an enchanted outdoor theatre.
 For more information, please click here: Stamford Shakespeare Season

-The remains of a Sauropod dinosaur – believed to be over 170 million years old – was discovered at the Williamson Cliffe Quarry in Stamford in 1968!
+The remains of a Sauropod dinosaur – believed to be over 170 million years old – were discovered at the Williamson Cliffe Quarry in Stamford in 1968!

 The Sauropods, at over 100 feet long and weighing over 100 tons, were one of the largest of all dinosaurs.